AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

    subtype Priority           is Any_Priority range Any_Priority'First ..
 240;
    subtype Interrupt_Priority is Any_Priority range Priority'Last + 1  ..
 Any_Priority'Last;

-Although the ranges are implementation-defined, when the Systems Programming Annex is implemented the range of :ada:`System.Interrupt_Priority` must include at least one value.
+Although the ranges are compiler-defined, when the Systems Programming Annex is implemented the range of :ada:`System.Interrupt_Priority` must include at least one value.
 Vendors are not required to have a distinct priority value in